milton0825/cpython-internals/pyobject-the-core-python-object.md

 140369635362760
 ```

-We can find the memory layout of a PyObject in https://github.com/python/cpython/blob/master/Include/object.h.
-It has two fields:
-reference count and type.
+Every object in Python is a subclass of PyObject.
+It has two fields: reference count and type.
 ```c
 typedef struct _object {
     Py_ssize_t ob_refcnt;